+The previous chapter showed that across the Leach watershed (are you sure about the Sooke?
+You only had 5 samples at some sites….), NOM shifted in character from aliphatic to aromatic from the dry to wet seasons and event-based samples had higher DOC concentrations on the rising limb than non-event Grab samples.
+A surprising range in NOM character was observed at the West Leech sub-basin (20.85 km2) monitoring site.
+While it wasn’t clear why the ranges in NOM were greater at the West Leech Site compared to other streams of similar size (e.g. Leech-head, 20.59 km2 sub-basin, and Cragg creek 28.06 km2 sub-basin) one possibility was the difference in subsurface geology that set the West leech sub-basin apart from other synoptically sampled sites.

+Watershed characteristics and conditions were evaluated in this chapter to explore possible drivers for change in DOC and NOM across monitoring sites in the Leech WSA.
+Here, water sample results were interpreted to relate NOM concentration and character to conditions and watershed characteristic variables.

+Methods and Study Area

+Sample collection and analysis follow the methods detailed in Chapter 2.
 The study sites of this chapter focus only on the six Leech WSA monitoring sites (Figure 13).
 Nested catchments of the Leech River system that were equipped with Vertical Rack samplers included two headwater streams, Weeks and Chris Creek sub-basins (site 1, 11.5 km2 & site 2 , 5.9 km2); the head of Leech River sub-basin, below the confluence of those two headwater streams (site 3, 20.6 km2); two major tributaries that feed the Leech, Cragg creek and West Leech sub-basins (site 4, 28.1 km2 & site 5, 20.9 km2), and Leech Tunnel (site 6) encompassed the entire Leech WSA drainage area above the point of diversion (95.3 km2). woops, this table should have tree age and total percent harvest from 1980-2011 … needs to be updated